gaiusyu/Delog/README.md

 **Scalability:**

+We select the fastest log compressor Denum and lzma for comparison.
+Thread numbers are set to 1,2,4,8,16, Delog consistently achieves the lowest absolute execution time at every thread count.
+For example, at 16 threads, Delog is 1.54x faster than the fastest log compressor Denum (17.58s vs 27.09s) and 1.08x faster than LZMA (17.58s vs 19.04s).
+Delog exhibits a similar scaling trend as the others.

 | **Threads** | **Delog Time (s)** | **Delog Speedup** | **Denum Time (s)** | **Denum Speedup** | **LZMA Time (s)** | **LZMA Speedup** |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|